turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_the_asset_pipeline.markdown

 The asset pipeline relies on a few technologies:

-* **Sprockets** grabs all of the assets in your application, compiles them together and places them in `public/assets`.
-* **Tilt** is the template engine used by sprockets.
-It's called into action when we want to process as `.css.scss` file down to CSS or a `.html.erb` file down to HTML.
+* **Sprockets** is a Rack-based asset packaging for compiling and serving web assets.
+It handles dependency management and preprocesses CoffeeScript, SASS, et cetera on your behalf.
+* **Tilt** is a wrapper around a number of Ruby template engines, giving them a common interface.
 You can take a look at all of the formats Tilt can handle by [checking out the documentation][tilt].

 [tilt]: https://github.com/rtomayko/tilt/blob/master/README.md

 So, why should you use the asset pipeline?
-Inline JavaScript (mixed in your HTML/ERB code) blocks loading and rendering the page.
+Inline JavaScript (mixed in your HTML/ERB code) blocks loading and rendering the page—which is not something we usually want to block.
 Plus it is messy to mix JavaScript, Ruby, and HTML in a view template.
-Keep JavaScript in its own files in the Rails assets directories.
+Let's keep JavaScript in its own files in the Rails assets directories.

 Rails will pick up new files in your `app/assets` directory, but you have to reset the server if you add a new *directory* to the `app/assets`.

-Rails pulls in assets from the following locations
+Rails pulls in assets from the following locations:

 * `app/assets`
 * `lib/assets`
 * `vendor/assets`
 * Gems with a `vendor/assets` directory.

-`vendor/assets` might be a good place for third-party JavaScript libraries that aren't yours (e.g. underscore). `lib/assets` is typically used for assets that are created by your team but used by multiple applications. `app/assets` are your application-specific assets.
+`vendor/assets` is a good place for third-party JavaScript libraries that aren't yours (e.g. Underscore.js, D3). `lib/assets` is typically used for assets that are created by your team but used by multiple applications. `app/assets` are your application-specific assets.

 By default, Rails places three sub-directories in your `app/assets` directory.
 These are completely arbitrary.
 You can name these directories whatever you want or add other directories to your heart's content.

 Anything in the pipeline will be available at the `/assets` URL.
 So, the `app/assets/javascripts/application.js` in your asset pipeline will be available in development at `http://localhost:3000/assets/application.js`. `app/assets/stylesheets/application.css` will also be available at the root of your asset directory.
 The asset pipeline will completely flatten your directory structure when you spin up your development server or precompile your assets.

+**Your Turn**—try this out for yourself:

+* Clone [turingschool-examples/storedom](https://github.com/turingschool-examples/storedom) (too soon?) and do the necessary prep work (`bundle`, the requisite `rake` tasks).
+* Create a directory in `app/assets` called `texts`.
+* Add a text file—let's call it `hello.txt`—to `app/assets/texts` and give it some contents.
+* Fire up the server and visit `http://localhost:3000/assets/hello.txt`.
+* Move it to `app/assets/javascripts` and refresh the page.
+* Create a file called `hello.js` in `app/assets/javascripts`.

-At it's core, the Asset Pipeline is a list of load paths.
+At it's core, the asset pipeline is a list of load paths.
 You can see these load paths by firing up the Rails console.

 ```ruby
 y Rails.application.config.assets.paths